Human Resources

 If you have exhausted all leave options and the University determines that it is not possible to accommodate you in your current position, and you can work regularly and consistently in another position, the University will attempt to place you in an open UW position under the following conditions:

-• The position has a comparable or lower salary range or grade as your current position.
+• The position has a comparable or lower salary range as your current position.

 • You meet the position’s minimum qualification and special skill requirements.